-If a workflow involves a procedure that can be performed for only one object of a kind, use the singular form for the object noun (for example, Configuring Veeam Availability Orchestrator).
+If a workflow involves a procedure that can be performed for only one object of a kind, use the singular form for the object noun (for example, Configuring Veeam Recovery Orchestrator).
 If a workflow involves a procedure that can be performed for multiple objects, use the plural form for the object noun (for example, Working with Orchestration Plans).

 - Rationale — reasons behind the workflow.

 Describe the workflow and provide the context needed to understand it.

 Identify problems that could be solved by completing the workflow.
 If necessary, add some conceptual background to help users better understand the context of the workflow.